Find Affordable College Courses

 Texas A&M College Station graduate students pay an average of $24,106 in tuition and fees each year.

-Texas A&M College Station not only placed well in our value ranking, but it is also #5 on our Best Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.
+Texas A&M College Station did well in our overall quality rankings, too.
+It placed #5 on our Best Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.

 Read full report on Geological & Earth Sciences at Texas A&M University - College Station

-Oklahoma State University - Main Campus ranked #6 on this year’s Best Value Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.
-Located in the town of Stillwater, OSU is a public college with a very large student population.
+Oklahoma State University - Main Campus did quite well in this year’s ranking of the best places for geological and earth sciences students to get a master’s degree.
+It came in at #6 on the list.
+Located in the town of Stillwater, OSU is a public school with a very large student population.

 Out-of-state tuition fees for graduate students at OSU are $24,175 per year.

-In addition to its great value ranking, OSU is in the top 20% of all schools on our Best Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.
+OSU excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Geological & Earth Sciences Master’s Degree Schools in the Southwest Region list.

-The University of Texas at El Paso did quite well in this year’s ranking of the best places for geological and earth sciences students to get a master’s degree.
-It came in at #7 on the list.
-Located in the city of El Paso, UTEP is a public college with a very large student population.
+With a ranking of #7, The University of Texas at El Paso did quite well on this year’s best value schools for geological and earth sciences students working on their master’s degree.
+Located in the city of El Paso, UTEP is a public school with a fairly large student population.

 #8